lawrencegripper/DSC/Resources/cGit/readme.md

-Community Git DSC Resource - Lawrence Gripper
+Community Git DSC Resource - @lawrencegripper
 =============================

 This resource is aimed at keeping a git repository up to date.